Let Us Know How We Can Help You.

-For a standard offshore asset protection trust you will pay $30,000 to $50,000 to set up the trust plus annual fees, which range from $5,000 to $10,000 per year.
-The Titanium Trust is priced much more competitively than traditional offshore trusts and has low annual fees.
+For a standard offshore asset protection trust you will pay $25,000 to $50,000 to set up the trust plus annual fees, which range from $5,000 to $20,000 per year.
+The Titanium Trust℠ is priced much more competitively than traditional offshore trusts and has low annual fees.
 Contact Blake Harris Law for a consultation and pricing to protect your assets.

 How Do I Get Started?

-An asset protection attorney who specializes in creating a Titanium Trust can work with you and advise on what best fits your goals, needs, and level of risk.
-By contacting Blake Harris Law, you can learn more about the Titanium Trust, other asset protections tools, and whether these are right for your situation.
+An attorney who specializes in asset protection can work with you and advise on what best fits your goals, needs, and level of risk.
+By contacting Blake Harris Law, you can learn more about the Titanium Trust℠, other asset protections tools, and whether these legal solutions are right for your situation.

 Additional Information On The Titanium Trust℠